Howard Wolowitz: Personality

-Although Jewish, Howard is not very serious about his religion, and does not keep kosher.
-For instance, he eats pork, and when the price of pork went up at the group's favorite Chinese restaurant, he remarked "it's getting tougher and tougher to be a bad Jew".
-On another occasion, when Howard tried to date Sheldon's sister, Missy, he said he would kill his rabbi with a pork chop if his religion was an impediment, and one of the reasons he was happy to continue dating Bernadette (who is Catholic) was that it gave him the chance to really annoy his mother.
+Although Jewish, Howard is not very serious about his religion and does not keep kosher.
+For instance, he eats pork, and when the price of pork went up at the group's favorite Chinese restaurant, he remarked "It's getting tougher and tougher to be a bad Jew".
+On another occasion, when Howard tried to date Sheldon's sister, Missy, he said he would kill his rabbi with a pork chop if his religion was an impediment, and one of the reasons he was happy to continue dating Bernadette (who is Catholic) was that it gave him the chance to annoy his mother.
 Despite this, Howard has shown some belief in his faith.
 When he and Raj posed as goths to pick up women, he wore fake-tattoo sleeves and refused to get real ones (although he attempted to get one but was too scared of the needle).
 It is noted in "The Bath Item Gift Hypothesis" that he observes Hanukkah.
 He also apparently attends High Holy Day services, as Sheldon once critically commented that he was not available to compete in Halo during those times.
 However, in "The Financial Permeability" he made the sign of the cross—a Catholic practice—during an encounter with Kurt, Penny's former boyfriend.

 In the episode "The Herb Garden Germination", he became engaged to Bernadette when she accepted his marriage proposal.
 They eventually married in the season 5 finale, "The Countdown Reflection", which featured a small reception.
 They had planned to have a bigger, "official" reception after Howard returned from space (although this was not featured).

 Like most of the characters in the series, Howard is musically inclined and plays the piano well.
 He has used this talent to romantically impress Bernadette a number of times.
 He has also formed a filk band with Raj (and later Bert) named "Footprints on the Moon" and has written songs about popular heroes such as Thor and Indiana Jones.